 1. High interest rates.

-When applying for a loan, look out for unreasonably high-interest rates.
-Generally payday loans and ‘fast loans’ come with higher interest rates (even higher than credit cards), but their attractiveness stems from the idea of getting cash quickly.
-High interest rates can also impact your credit rating, which lenders could see as higher risk behaviour when assessing a loan application.
+When applying for a loan, look out for unreasonably high interest rates, fees and charges.
+Generally payday loans and ‘fast loans’ may come at a much higher cost, but their attractiveness stems from the idea of getting cash quickly.
+Also, as these loans may be considered higher risk loans, this could impact your credit rating in a negative way, and other Lenders may view this type of lending as higher risk behaviours when assessing a loan application.

 Financial institutions can charge very high fees and interest rates, especially on credit cards.
 Be aware of interest-free periods and offers that revert to high rates after a certain amount of time, often known as ‘honeymoon’ periods.